JonasGessner/JGActionSheet/README.md

 [sheet showInView:self.view animated:YES];
 ```

-This displays an action sheet with a section with the title "Title", the message "Message", two buttons saying "Yes" and "no", and a second section containing just a cancel button.
+This displays an action sheet with a section with the title "Title", the message "Message", two buttons saying "Yes" and "No", and a second section containing just a cancel button.
 The action sheet will be dismissed with every tap of a button (The `buttonPressedBlock` block dismisses the action sheet for every pressed button in this case!).
 <br>

 See the <a href="JGActionSheet%20Tests">JGActionSheet Tests</a> project for more example implementations.